Registration Open

 Moisés Sierra Sánchez

-Graduated in ESNE with a degree in video game design and development.
-I work as a video game designer, with experience in companies and indie teams.
+Graduated in UDIT with a degree in video game design and development.
+I work as a video game designer, with experience in companies and indie teams

 View more